Henry Balcom

-Henry Balcom (c.
-1804 – July 14, 1882) was a shipbuilder and political figure in Nova Scotia.
+Henry Balcom (October 20, 1804 – July 14, 1882) was a shipbuilder and political figure in Nova Scotia.
 He represented Halifax County in the Nova Scotia House of Assembly from 1863 to 1871 first as a Reformer and then as a member of the Anti-Confederation Party.

 He was the son of Jonas Balcom and Mary Chase.
 He was married twice: first to Honore Farrell and then to a Mary Quillan.
 Balcom served as a justice of the peace for Halifax County from 1863 to 1873.
 He first lived in Salmon River, but later moved to Halifax.
 He died at Salmon River in Halifax County.